Protecting your Business against Emergencies

 • Contents of grab bags

 Nottingham City Council (with the help of the City Centre Emergency Planning Group, CCEPG) has written a guide to help businesses.
-To get a copy of the Nottingham City Centre Emergency Planning Guide, Click on the link below:
+To get a copy of the Nottingham City Centre Emergency Planning Guide,

 The UK is currently facing the most severe and sustained threat from International Terrorism ever known.
 The threat is real, ever-present and enduring.
 The events of 2005 and subsequent operations have shown that it is vital that all agencies enhance their capability and capacity to deal with this threat.